WyattCast44/CLIFF/docs/commands.md

 Any parameters after that will be parsed and used as required parameters, unless you set a default value.
 See below for an example:

+In this case, CLIFF will detect you have two parameters, and only one is required.
+It will validate agaist this and if the user has supplied one parameter, it will pass it as the name parameter, if the user passes two parameters, the name and then the greeting parameters will be passed.

 ```python
 from cliff import Application